 Paying Your Rent

-NLMHA is a non-profit making organisation.
+NLM is a non-profit making organisation.
 The rent we collect is used for managing our properties, keeping them in good repair and to repay loans taken out against them.

 Please remember that non-payment of rent can lead to you losing your home.